Claude Code

 Claude reads its hook and MCP configuration at startup.
 Restart Claude Code for the integration to take effect.

-## Sonar Vortex: agentic analysis and context augmentation features
+## Vortex analysis and Vortex context

 * Instructions in `CLAUDE.md` require a mandatory end-of-turn `DEEP` run—one command covering every file Claude modified that turn (repeat `--file` for each path, or fall back to the git change set with `--depth DEEP`).
+Branch context is auto-detected the same way, so agents don't need to pass `--branch`.

 ## Verify it works